History of William Shatner in Timeline

 In January 2020, William Shatner's divorce from Elizabeth Anderson Martin was finalized.

-2020: Argument over being called a 'straight white cis man'
+2020: Arguments over being called a "straight white cis man"

-In 2020, William Shatner engaged in a month-long argument with other Twitter users about being described as a "straight white cis man".
+In 2020, William Shatner argued with other Twitter users for over a month about being called a "straight white cis man".

-In July 2021, Wally Funk flew on Blue Origin's first crewed spaceflight at the age of 82.
-She was surpassed as the oldest person to fly into space by William Shatner on October 13, 2021.
+In July 2021, Wally Funk flew on Blue Origin's first crewed spaceflight at the age of 82, prior to William Shatner's flight.

 October 13, 2021: Blue Origin Spaceflight

-On October 13, 2021, William Shatner participated in Blue Origin's second sub-orbital human spaceflight, Blue Origin NS-18, travelling on the RSS First Step and becoming the oldest person to fly into space at the time.
+On October 13, 2021, William Shatner participated in Blue Origin's second sub-orbital human spaceflight, Blue Origin NS-18, travelling on the RSS First Step and becoming the oldest person to fly into space at age 90.

-In 2021, The Forward noted that William Shatner was dismissive of a Jewish convert of color, drawing parallels to his previous arguments regarding the term "cis" and Autism Speaks.
+In 2021, The Forward noted that William Shatner was dismissive of a Jewish convert of colour, comparing the incident to his arguments about the term "cis" and Autism Speaks.

-In 2021, at age 90, William Shatner flew into space aboard Blue Origin NS-18, becoming the oldest person to fly in space at the time.
+In 2021, at the age of 90, William Shatner flew into space aboard Blue Origin NS-18, becoming the oldest person to fly in space at the time.

 December 4, 2022: Star guest at L.A.
 Comic Con